nextgis/docs_ngweb/source/op_sys_req.rst

 System requirements
 ====================

-To install NextGIS GeoServices On-Premise you need a physical or virtual server based on x86_64 (amd64) with the following parameters:
+To install NextGIS Web On-Premise you need a physical or virtual server based on x86_64 (amd64) with the following parameters:

 ======= =========== =============
 \       Minimum     Recommended